bullet-train-co/bullet_train-core/bullet_train/docs/webhooks/incoming.md

 def verify_authenticity
   unless BulletTrain::OutgoingWebhooks::Signature.verify_request(request, ENV["BULLET_TRAIN_WEBHOOK_SECRET"])
-    # Consider alerts here and responding with a status and error message that
+    # Respond with an error code and message that you usually have for non-existent endpoints.
-    # don't reveal that there is an endpoint at all.
-    render json: {error: "Signature verification failed"}, status: :forbidden end end
+    render json: {error: "Not found"}, status: :not_found end end
 ```